Average Income in Canada

 Income in Canada

-Note that the average and median income are calculated using an individual's total after-tax income (net income).
+The average and median incomes in the table above are incomes that include the tax component.
+The after-tax income or net income is what an individual takes home after deducting the tax.
 The largest portion of net income in Canada comes from wages, while a sizable portion of income comes from government transfers and another sizable portion from investment returns.
 Statistics Canada considers the total income minus government transfers as market income.

 Government transfers include Employment Insurance (EI), Old Age Security (OAS), Guaranteed Income Supplement (GIS), Canada Child Benefit (CCB), Canada Greener Homes Grants and many other programs.
 You can use WOWA’s child benefit calculator to see how much support a family would receive for their children